Sewer Discharges Of Industrial Wastewater

 Objective

 The objective of the Stormwater Pollution Prevention Plan is self-evident from its name.
-That is, the SWPPP is prepared by an environmental engineer to prevent pollution of stormwater so it does not discharge and impact receiving waters.
-Why?
-Because if it does, it can impair the biological organisms and public health.
+Basically, the plan prevents pollution of stormwater so it does not impact receiving waters.
+Otherwise, it can impair the biological organisms and public health.

 Components of Stormwater Pollution Prevention Plan

 In preparing the SWPPP, the environmental engineer first identifies the facility and describes its operations, location, and receiving surface waters.
-Then, information and data are gathered in the following areas to assess the facility’s impact to stormwater:
+Next, the engineer gathers information and data in the following areas to assess the facility’s impact to stormwater:

 • Topography, runoff, & discharge point(s)